SauravSewparsad/Intro-to-Python/README.md

    + To avoid this, use "super" again and ensure the parent constructor is called first before adding the new property.
    + Class extensions are an elegant and powerful tool for resolving coding issues.
 -------------------------------------------------------------------------

+# Error Handling Fundamentals

+Handling Errors and Exceptions
+- Python's syntax varies between errors and exceptions, with exceptions determined during runtime and retryable, and errors cannot be retried.
+- However, they all function similarly, with the base exception class providing useful properties like halting code execution and providing information about why and how it was halted.
+- For example, the division by zero error is an example of an exception that extends the base exception class.
+- The stack trace, which shows the original location of the function call and where the error was triggered, is a crucial tool for debugging Python programs.
+- Expanding the stack trace further by creating a function called "callCauseError" can further expand the trace, making it even longer.
+- In large programs with multiple files, stack traces can become extensive, making it essential to interpret them effectively.
+- Exceptions, seemingly daunting due to small code mistakes, are actually classes.
+They can be caught using a try/except statement, allowing us to obtain an instance of the raised exception.
+- Try/Except
+   + To handle exceptions, add 1/0 and use the except exception as e.
+   + This will catch the exception and prevent it from being raised.
+   + Exceptions are not to worry about but require careful consideration.
+   + Handling them correctly is like a secondary layer of code, ensuring error-free or beautiful errors.

+Managing and Handling Exceptions
+- Exceptions are not to be feared, but they need to be managed.
+- The Try / Except statement can be used to catch and return an exception without a stack trace.
+- This pattern can be used to print something without requiring the ase instance, indicating an error.

+  + Finally
+    - The finally statement is a useful tool in programming, as it ensures that a function always executes and prints out, regardless of what happens inside the Try/Excuse block.
+    - This is often used to time the execution time of a function.
+    - To use this, import the time class and create a timer using the start time and seconds.
+    - In the finally statement, use the time.time variable to display the current time and seconds.
+Time.sleep can pause execution for a specified number of seconds, allowing for fast execution.
+    - This try-finally pattern maintains code cleanliness and compactness, allowing for cleanup or logging after a statement completes.
+   + Catching Exceptions by Type
+      - The text explains how to catch exceptions in Python, focusing on zero division and type errors.
+      - It suggests adding another except statement and chaining them together.
+      - The order of these except statements matters, with Python trying the first one.
+      - The general exception should be placed down, followed by more specific ones.
+      - This is useful for handling complex exceptions, such as HTTP request-response handling, where multiple except statements are in a row.
+      - To simplify this process, it is suggested to copy and paste these blocks into multiple functions, allowing for easier handling and catching in a single function.
+   + Custom Decorators
+      - Custom decorators can be used to handle exceptions in Java.
+      - Create a new function called handleException, passing a function as an argument and defining an inner function called wrapper.
+      - Execute the function and paste exceptions into the wrapper function.
+      - Create a handleException decorator and place it on a causeError function, returning one over zero.
+      - This handle exception can be reused for another function.
+   + Raising Exceptions
+      - Raising exceptions in Java is a powerful technique that can be achieved by using the handle exception decorator.
+      - A function called raiseError raise Exception can be created, which raises or throws a new exception when it is reached.
+      - This can be used to except input except the number zero, add an argument, and print n if it equals zero.
+      - However, when using the handleException function on a function that takes arguments, there are no arguments when called, causing an error when rerun.
+      - Combining handle exceptions with custom exceptions can make it easier to raise exceptions in Java.

+Working With Custom Exceptions
+- Custom exceptions is an easy one.
+In fact, you already know how to do this, class CustomException extends Exception:pass.
+Now you have written a custom exception.
+- The pass statement is used to create a new CustomException class without defining anything.
+- The name of the class contains key information that helps debug apps or inform users about errors.
+- A function can be written to raise a new CustomException, def causeError:raise CustomException, and then call the function.
+- The custom message is then passed into the new class, which is then printed out.
+Custom exceptions are lightweight classes with minimal special attributes, but may have useful attributes for organizing and presenting error information.
+- For instance, a web server may have an HttpException class and specific HttpException classes that extend it.

+  + Adding Attributes
+    - This text outlines the creation of an HTTP exception with a static status code and message attribute, and how to format the string passed to the parent exception.
+    - The HttpException class is defined as an extension of the Exception, with a status code of None and a message of None.
+    - The constructor is overridden by the child class, which is defined as a 404 status code and a message of Resource not found.
+    - A ServerError class is created, with a status code of 500 and a message of "This server messed up!".
+    - The function raiseServerError is then called, and the exception message is formatted with the status code and message.